Something many self-publishing entrepreneurs ask at some point in their writing career.

 Why would a self-publisher want to start their own Publishing Company?

 To some, starting a company might sound like overkill…but that’s far from the truth.
-The fact of the matter is, if you intend to publish a book or have already done so, there are 3 major reasons why you should publish it under your company and not yourself.
+The fact of the matter is, if you intend to learn how to publish a book or have already done so, there are 3 major reasons why you should publish it under your company and not yourself.

 It Grants You Legal and Financial Protection